workhorsy/SaltyNES/README.md

 A NES emulator in WebAssembly.
-Based on vNES.

-Forked from the C++ version https://launchpad.net/saltynes
+Forked from the NaCl C++ version: https://github.com/workhorsylegacy/SaltyNESLegacy

+Which is based on vNES: https://github.com/workhorsylegacy/vNES

 # Build
 ```